sgull-dev/GodotDialogueSystem/README.md

 # GodotDialogueSystem
- JSON Dialogue System for Godot 4.
+ Dialogue System for Godot 4 utilizing JSON files as dialogues.